aws/pgcollection/README.md

 any valid PostgreSQL type.
 The type can be set in two ways.
 The first is by explicitly setting it as the type modifier when declaring the collection.
-If no type modifier is defined, the type of the first element added to the collection will define the type of the collection.
+If no type modifier is defined, the type of the first element added to the collection using the `add` function will define the type of the collection.
+If no type modifier is set, any subscript assignments or fetches will be cast to type `text`.

 ```sql
 DO